skyicechuchu/advent_of_code_2025/README.md

 My solutions for [Advent of Code 2025](https://adventofcode.com/2025) - a series of daily programming puzzles throughout December.

-## About

-Advent of Code is an annual event featuring 25 days of programming challenges.
-Each day typically includes two parts, with the second part building upon or modifying the first.

 ## Structure

 Each day's solution is organized in its own directory: